-DuPont, maker of Teflon, debuts a “welcoming” rebrand
+DuPont, former maker of Teflon, debuts a “welcoming” rebrand

 DuPont is an important company that’s impossible to love.
 A new logo and identity system designed by global branding firm Lippincott aims to help, redesigning the company’s machined logo from 1909 into a curvier–and perhaps more likable–mark that recalls a football, fish, or mouth, depending on how you look at it.
 “It’s a very familiar shape that’s also welcoming,” says Brendán Murphy, senior partner at Lippincott.

 And DuPont needs to be more welcoming.
 The company, which merged with Dow in 2017, is known for bringing the world bullet-stopping Kevlar and HIV-thwarting Tyvek, but it’s also been embroiled in 14 years of controversy since 2004, when it emerged that the company knew about carcinogens in its popular material Teflon for decades, along with Dow’s continued production of a pesticide deemed unsafe for children by the American Academy of Pediatrics.
 In 2017 it paid $671 million to settle 3,550 lawsuits over the toxic chemical C-8 in Teflon.
-And in response to the legal and social backlash, the mega company DowDuPont announced its split into three separate companies last February–one chemical company for its agriculture line, a second chemical company that produces the components for Teflon, and a third, product-innovations arm that owns Tyvek, Kevlar, and Teflon, that gets to keep the namesake, DuPont.
+Following the legal and social backlash, the mega company DowDuPont announced its split into three separate companies last February–one chemical company for its agriculture line known as Corteva Agriscience, a second chemical and material sciences company known as Dow, and a third, product-innovations arm that owns Tyvek and Kevlar, that gets to keep the namesake, DuPont.
+(A fourth company called Chemours, which spun out of Dupont in 2015, now owns and produces Teflon itself.)

 “[We wanted] to signal this transformation of the company into something very different than perhaps what people remember us for than in the past,” says Barbara Pandos, chief communications officer, Specialty Products Division of DowDuPont.

-Note: This post was updated to reflect the fact that Dupont and Dow no longer own or make Teflon.